Back to all posts

 First things first: safety.
 Sewage contains harmful bacteria and contaminants that pose a serious health risk.
 Your top priority is to keep everyone, including pets, far away from the affected area.
 Block off the basement entrance to prevent anyone from accidentally wandering in.
 If you absolutely must enter the space, protect yourself properly.
 Wear waterproof rubber boots, gloves, and even safety glasses to avoid direct contact with the contaminated water.
 Don’t underestimate the hazards; treating this situation with caution is the most important thing you can do to protect your family’s health while you figure out the next steps.

-How to Contain the Damage Right Away
+Minimizing the Mess: How to Contain the Damage

 With everyone safe, your next goal is to stop more water from entering your plumbing system.
 Immediately stop using all water in your house.
 This means no flushing toilets, running sinks, taking showers, or using the dishwasher or washing machine.
 Every drop of water you use will only add to the backup in your basement.
 If you know where your home’s main water shut-off valve is and can access it safely, turning it off is a good idea.
 Taking these steps can help prevent the flooding from getting worse while you wait for professional help.
 This is a true plumbing crisis, so you’ll want to call for emergency plumbing support right away.

-When to Make the Call for Emergency Help
+Knowing When to Call for Emergency Help

 Now that you’ve secured the area and stopped the water flow, it’s time to call in the experts.
 A backup in a single drain might be a simple clog, but if you’re seeing water in the basement floor drain, the problem is likely in your main sewer line.
 Are other drains in your house, like toilets or tubs on the lowest level, also slow or gurgling?
 That’s another major sign of a main line blockage.
 This isn’t a DIY situation.
 A professional plumber has the right tools and expertise to diagnose the issue safely and correctly.
 Don’t wait for the problem to get worse; contact a trusted plumber immediately to get your home back to normal.